Life in the 1970s

 Heavier rock included names like KISS, Led Zepplin, AC/DC, Aerosmith, Kansas, the Doobie Brothers, and Foreigner.

-Southern Rock became popular too with Charlie Daniels, the Marshall Tucker Band, Lynard Skynard, and others.
-Texas had it's own coming with ZZTop, Edgar Winter, Waylon, Willie, and others.
+Southern Rock popularity spread too with Charlie Daniels, the Marshall Tucker Band, Lynard Skynard, and others.
+Texas had it's own coming with ZZTop, Edgar Winter, Waylon (Jennings), Willie (Nelson), and others.

 The Bee Gees, Donna Summer, and K.C. and the Sunshine Band welcomed in Disco late in the decade.
 Earth, Wind,&Fire, Kool & The Gang, The O'Jays, The Average White Band, the Ohio Players, and the Commodores provided a wonderful blend of soul and R&B known as Funk which was also great for dancing.